Master of Divinity

 - Completed application with Carolina University

 - The maximum time limit to complete the program is six years.

 - A minimum of 36 credit hours must be completed at CU.

 - Up to 50% of the required credit hours can be transferred.

-- Graduation is contingent upon the completion of 72 hours of prescribed courses with a minimum cumulative GPA of 2.5.
+- Graduation is contingent upon the completion of 72 hours of prescribed courses with a minimum cumulative GPA of 2.5, passing all courses in the curriculum, and having a C or better in professional core courses.